 This course will provide the student with a concentrated research experience within this specialty discipline.
 The specific research project and tasks will be agreed upon by the student and faculty advisor/PI, and approved by the departmental research course director.
+Grading: Pass/Fail

-INT 495 Integrative Medicine
+INT 495 Integrative Medicine 2 weeks, Credits 1.5

 The Integrative Medicine course offers students a unique clinical experience at the Marcus Institute of Integrative Health.
 This course familiarizes students with the latest clinical practices and research advances in the field.
 The clinical practice sees a variety of patients seeking care for a wide range of conditions such as chronic fatigue, chronic pain, irritable bowel syndrome and other gut dysfunction, fibromyalgia, cancer survivorship, traumatic stress, chronic head injuries, headache, gut health, menopausal care, and other hormonal problems.
 The curriculum includes specific integrative approaches related to diet, nutrition, supplements, stress management, micronutrient therapies, and others.
 Because of the nature of this practice, students will generally accompany the physician or therapist during a patient encounter, rather than performing independent evaluations of patients.
 Students will also have the opportunity to review interesting cases from the Institute's unique PET-MRI imaging technology.
 Students will rotate at Jefferson and Villanova during their rotation.
+Grading: Pass/Fail